How to Engrave a Dog Tag – The 6 Best Methods Explained

 Hold the tool like a pen and trace the design evenly.
 Light pressure is most effective.

-Step 5: Cleaning and polishing
+Step 5: Clean and polish

 Remove dust and polish the dog tag if necessary to make the engraving stand out more clearly.